jhaakma/joy-of-painting/README.md

 ## Quests
 Some NPCs will commission a painting for them.
 The painting will require a specific object to be in-frame, such as a location, creature, or NPC (including themselves!).
 Once commissioned, they may ask you to hang the painting up in their house in a suitable location.

-## Painting Data
+### Painting Subjects
-When a scene is captured, add data based on what is in the painting
+When a scene is captured, add data about the subject of the painting based on what is in the scene:
 - Cell/Region
 - Time of day
 - Weather